dnsmichi/dashing-mqtt/README.md

 The MQTT dashboard is built on top of Dashing and connects to an MQTT broker fetching specific events.
 These updates are sent to the MQTT dashboards.

+> This dashboard and many other insights into MQTT and IoT can be found in [iX 04/2018](https://shop.heise.de/katalog/ix-4-2018).

 ![Dashing MQTT](public/dashing_mqtt_overview.png "Dashing MQTT")

 ## Support